Existential risk from artificial intelligence: Intelligence explosion

-According to Bostrom, an AI that has an expert-level facility at certain key software engineering tasks could become a superintelligence due to its capability to recursively improve its own algorithms, even if it is initially limited in other domains not directly relevant to engineering.
+According to Bostrom, an AI that has an expert-level facility at certain key software engineering tasks could become a superintelligence due to its ability to recursively improve its own algorithms, even if it is initially limited in other domains not directly relevant to engineering.
 This suggests that an intelligence explosion may someday catch humanity unprepared.
+For example, in 2017, Google's AlphaZero taught itself to play Go, which is far more mathematically complex than chess, and surpassed human ability within hours, showing that domain-specific AI systems can sometimes progress from subhuman to superhuman ability very quickly.

 The economist Robin Hanson has said that, to launch an intelligence explosion, an AI must become vastly better at software innovation than the rest of the world combined, which he finds implausible.

 In a "fast takeoff" scenario, the transition from AGI to superintelligence could take days or months.
 In a "slow takeoff", it could take years or decades, leaving more time for society to prepare.

 Alien mind

-Superintelligences are sometimes called "alien minds", referring to the idea that their way of thinking and motivations could be vastly different from ours.
-This is generally considered as a source of risk, making it more difficult to anticipate what a superintelligence might do.
+Superintelligences are sometimes called "alien minds", since their way of thinking and motivations could be vastly different from ours.
+This is generally considered a source of risk, making it more difficult to anticipate what a superintelligence might do.
 It also suggests the possibility that a superintelligence may not particularly value humans by default.
 To avoid anthropomorphism, superintelligence is sometimes viewed as a powerful optimizer that makes the best decisions to achieve its goals.

 The field of mechanistic interpretability aims to better understand the inner workings of AI models, potentially allowing us one day to detect signs of deception and misalignment.